trocafone/laika/README.md

 Results in:

-ta en:

 ```
 2016-02-12 18:19:09, 2016-02-11 18:19:09, 2017-02-12 18:19:09, 2016-02-13 09:19:09, 2015-11-12 00:00:00
 ```

 Another possibility is to specify a start of week with `{f}`.
-For example, `{d-1f}` will move the date to Monday of the current week, and `{d+2f}` will mode the date to Monday within two weeks.
+For example, `{d-1f}` will move the date to Monday of the current week, and `{d+2f}` will move the date to Monday within two weeks.

 ### Query templating

-If the report have a dictionary of variables specified they will be replaced in the specified query file.
+If the report has a dictionary of variables specified they will be replaced in the specified query file.
 For example, if you define a query like this:

 ```sql
 select something from some_table where type = '{my_type}'